Mario Segale

-Mario Arnold Segale (April 30, 1934 – October 27, 2018) was an American businessman and real estate developer.
+Mario Arnold Segale (April 30, 1934 – October 27, 2018) was an Italian-American businessman and real estate developer.
 He was involved in various development projects in the Seattle area from the 1950s onwards.
 Nintendo's mascot, Mario, was named after Segale while he was leasing a warehouse to Nintendo.

 Business career

+Segale was born in Seattle on April 30, 1934, to two Italian immigrants, Louis (born Luigi Maria Segale; died 1981) and Rina Segale, and was their only child.
+Luigi was born in 1886 in Favale di Malvaro, near Genoa, to a family whose father was a bricklayer.
+In 1909, Luigi and his brother, Giuseppe, sailed to Ellis Island, before traveling to Tukwila, Washington, south of Seattle.
+Luigi anglicized his forename to Louis and served the US military in 1918 during World War I. Louis was honorably discharged a year later and his family made a living through farming vegetables.
+The Segales bought a home in Seattle at the start of the US's post–World War II economic expansion.
+Louis and Rina Segale later earned recognition from the Catholic Northwest Progress newspaper for their support of children enrolled in the archdiocese of Seattle's foster program.
+The Guardian noted that Louis's story "echoed those of 4 million Italians grappling with economic hardship and political upheaval who immigrated to the US over a 35-year period beginning in 1880."

-Segale was born in Seattle in April 30, 1934 to two Italian immigrants, Louis and Rina Segale, and was their only child.
-He graduated from Highline High School in 1952 and started a construction company with a single truck in 1957, the same year that he married his wife Donna.
+Mario Segale graduated from Highline High School in 1952 and started a construction company with a single truck in 1957, the same year that he married his wife Donna.
 The couple worked to develop a privately owned asphalt and construction business, M. A. Segale Inc., which grew into a major regional contractor and was sold for $60 million in 1998 to Irish concern CRH plc, for integration into its Oldcastle Materials unit.
 In 1978, the company was awarded a contract to construct a section of Interstate 82 near Prosser, Washington.

 Segale and his son Mark were involved in other ventures, including real estate investments in the Seattle area.
 His company sold the land rights to the Emerald Downs racetrack in Auburn to the Muckleshoot tribe in 1996 for $73.6 million.
 Segale was also heavily involved in Tukwila-area projects, including a 490 acre development project called Tukwila South in the 2010s.